Make your HTML5 media player accessible

 <video> element.
 This is a good solution for many reasons, including accessibility - HTML5

-<video> can be a lot more accessible than plugin-based alternatives, for example in terms of keyboard accessibility out of the box, and easier to customise without the need for a costly IDE.
+<video> can be a lot more accessible than plugin-based alternatives, for example in terms of keyboard accessibility out of the box, and easier to customize without the need for a costly IDE.

 In my latest article on Dev.Opera, I’m trying to address such problems with WAI-ARIA, and add some further accessibility enhancements to the player, such as closed-captions and transcript.

-I’m trying to get the best accessible keybord navigation model possible, that’s why I’m not implementing any custom keyboard shortcuts, combinations, accesskeys, or the like.
+I’m trying to get the best accessible keyboard navigation model possible, that’s why I’m not implementing any custom keyboard shortcuts, combinations, access-keys, or the like.
 Instead I’m relying on well known, easy to use, tab-based navigation for the player controls.
-This should make it much easier, especialy for people using screen-readers, to find and use the controls.
+This should make it much easier, especially for people using screen-readers, to find and use the controls.